ccajas/Meteor-Rendering-Engine/README.md

 The Meteor rendering engine is developed in C# with XNA 4.0, and provides various rendering setups in which to display 3D scenes quickly and easily.
 The example setups provided are deferred rendering and light pre-pass rendering, but you can just as well use your own.

 Rendering setups, or "render profiles" are broken down into steps, which are presented as components which can be re-arranged and combined in several ways to provide the render output you need.
 You can also extend from existing components or make your own for your own custom renderer.

-It is possible to load several different profiles and even change them on the fly to fit the current situation, if rendering requirements change.
+Interally, each render profile is a directed acyclic graph, with inputs and outputs grom each node forming the links to other nodes.
+The engine goes through one DAG sequence per frame, and it is possible to switch between different DAGs (render profiles) on the fly.
+It is possible to load several different profiles and update them to adapt to a different situation, if rendering requirements change.

 You can find some details of the engine process in my blog, Electronic Meteor.